La Sportiva Bushido 2 - Women's Review

 The newest iteration of the La Sportiva Bushido II still boasts stand-out sensitivity that offers just the right amount of protection.
 This low-profile shoe has minimal yet responsive cushioning that'll keep you plugging away the miles.
 It's great for technical trails, and with some calluses, can perform on long trail runs.

 Ultimately, this shoe provides just the right amount of foot protection for most technical trails, but its far from being a super protective shoe.
 The midsole has a stack height of 19 mm in the heel with 13 mm in the forefoot, with an integrated rock plate.
 If you're a midfoot striker, like our main tester, you'll find your feet getting sore from taking impacts after running over sharp rocks.
 Heel strikers can expect more protection.
 While the integrated rock plate does a good job at dispersing these direct impacts, you can still feel sharp rocks underfoot, which adds to sensitivity but takes away from protection.

 The toe cap in this iteration seems to be about the same offering a harder and rubberized collar of protection from toe stubs.
 The rubber isn't super hard, so a hard enough impact won't ultimately be completely protected.

 The overlay offers fantastic breathability and does a great job of keeping out trail debris like sand, small sticks, and the like.
 Overall, foot protection is a little less than average, which might be perfect for those who appreciate an intimate trail experience.

 The Bushido 2 still has the same outsole as it has for years.
 The lugs are primarily directed towards the front for good traction on the way down.
 We'd love to see a more multi-directional design as we noticed our foot slipping out on slippery and steep terrain.

 Aside from that, we tested it on dirt roads, hard-packed trails, over kitty litter, and snowy surfaces.
-In all these conditions, the outsole does a great job at grabbing and sticking to the surface.
+In all these conditions, the outsole does a great job of grabbing and sticking to the surface.

 The shoe itself is pretty rigid, which makes it easy to kick in a snow step for enhanced stability on technical surfaces.